You didn't have to be a Brat Packer to identify with the characters' in John Hughes' movies. Really, you just had to have feelings.

 "He respected young actors in a way that made you realize you had to step up your game because you were playing in the big leagues now.
 That's why he got such great performances out of his actors.
 My heart goes out to his wife Nancy and their children."

-Another one of those young actors—Macaulay Culkin, who starred in the Hughes-directed Uncle Buck and Home Alone, which Hughes wrote—was also an all-around fan.
+Another one of those young actors—Macaulay Culkin, who starred in the Hughes-directed Uncle Buck and Hughes-penned Home Alone—was also an all-around fan.

 "I was a fan of both his work and a fan of him as a person," he said in a statement.
 "The world has lost not only a quintessential filmmaker whose influence will be felt for generations, but a great and decent man."